bmanders716/bmanders716.github.io/cookbook.md

                Some strawberry or other jam.
                1 wineglass of sherry.
                1 wineglass of brandy.
-               Ω†lb. of macaroons.
+               Ì†¨b. of macaroons.
-               1†oz. of castor sugar.
+               1‡Ø∫. of castor sugar.
                6 sponge cakes.

 _Method._--Cut the cake into slices an inch thick.